anapremovic/Fitbit/README.md

 [![Streamlit][Streamlit.io]][Streamlit-url]
 [![Plotly][Plotly.io]][Plotly-url]

-## Installation
+## Getting Started

+The recommended method is to access our dashboard directly: https://fitbit.streamlit.app/

-If you want to run this dashboard on your local device, please follow these steps:
+If you want to run the dashboard on your local device, please follow these steps:

 1) Download [Python][Python-url] using version 3.10 at the minimum
 2) This project uses a variety of Python libraries to run it.
 We recommend using [pip](https://packaging.python.org/en/latest/key_projects/#pip) to get these packages onto your computer.
 A pip package is installed in the format: ``pip install package_name``.
 Please install the following: